VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 {% include slideshow.html imgLink="inception1.jpg;inception2.jpg;inception3.jpg;inception4.jpg;inception5.jpg;inception6.jpg" imgDesc="Get into position;Drag the orbs toward <em>Alexander Prime</em>;Reposition yourself to bring the orbs at their position;<strong>Judgement Crystal</strong> players move under <em>Alexander Prime</em>;Orbs players rejoin them;The <em>True Heart</em> will detonate the crystals" slideNumber=slideCounter %}

 *Brute Justice* will now use **Flamethrower** on the three closest targets in a succession.
 One Tank will take the first Flamethrower aimed toward the South of the arena.
 The other Tank will aim the second Flamethrower toward the middle of the arena, while someone from the rest of the group will bait the last one toward the North and can cleave the rest of group without problem.
-Dealing damage to the *True Heart* has no importance except building gauge or grinding ressources.
+Dealing damage to the *True Heart* has no importance except building gauge or grinding resources.

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="inception7.jpg;inception8.jpg;inception9.jpg" imgDesc="First <strong>Flamethrower</strong>;Second <strong>Flamethrower</strong>;Third <strong>Flamethrower</strong>" slideNumber=slideCounter %}